LEWES CROWN COURT

 MR. BLACKETT-ORD:

-We had been calling for exchange and it was exchanged at much the same time
+We had been calling for exchange and it was exchanged at much the same time as theirs.

 My friend says